serverless/dashboard/docs/platforms/aws-lambda/nodejs/index.md

 aws.lambda.request_id: "2be6c182-955a-4da9-9c39-d9e9d9febbaa"
 aws.lambda.request_time_epoch: 1657743048772
 aws.lambda.version: "$LATEST"
+aws.lambda.retry.number: 0 // If this is the first invocation and not a retry, this number is zero.
+The first retry is number 1. aws.lambda.retry.s_trace_ids: [] // These are our Trace IDs "s.trace.id" as shown above.
+The array order should contain the first retry as the first item, and the last retry as the last item.

 /* Tags: http - Optional.
 If the Lambda is handling HTTP requests via any method (API Gateway, Function URLs, code-defined routes in Express.js), we will auto-inspect those methods and attempt to populate these tags */